Avoiding Flawed

 • Simply does not demonstrate what it claims.

-( This can be readily shown, using basic and proper
+( This can be readily shown, using

 lab techniques.)